 loaded with boiled eggs, veggie sticks, berries, turkey slices, cheese sticks, sandwiches, etc.

 dry snacks were also brought: nuts, beef jerky, Lara bars, RX bars, goldfish crackers (keeping it real), our own trail mix and pretzels

-extra set of clothes placed under the drivers set in a ziplock bag: this is super handy when traveling with wee ones BUT if I had to change one thing I would have added an extra set of clothes for MAMA. why, oh, why did I not bring clothes for ME, too!
-I’m the one who gets slobbered on my the dogs… who had coffee spilt on her scrub pants… who was got sneezed on, etc. next road trip: mama packing clothes for her.
+EXTRA SET OF CLOTHES STORED IN A ZIPLOCK BAG UNDER DRIVERS SEAT: this is super handy when traveling with wee ones BUT if I had to change one thing I would have added an extra set of clothes for MAMA.
+Why, oh, why did I not bring clothes for ME, too!
+I’m the one who gets slobbered on my the dogs… who had coffee spilt on her scrub pants… who was got sneezed on, etc. Next road trip: mama packing clothes for her.

-podcasts/audiobooks: before our trip, I wrote a list of podcasts I wanted to listen to on the trip for business, entertainment, nutrition based, etc. plus, the hubster + I each downloaded one audiobook we wanted to listen to… which was helpful since we ended up mid-trip NOT towing one vehicle and driving both! so instead of talking with one another, one of us was driving SOLO… which makes a 34hr road trip.
+PODCASTS + AUDIOBOOKS: Before our trip, I wrote a list of podcasts I wanted to listen to on the trip for business, entertainment, nutrition based, etc. Plus, the hubster + I each downloaded one audiobook we wanted to listen which was helpful since we ended up mid-trip NOT towing one vehicle and driving both! so instead of talking with one another, one of us was driving SOLO… which makes a 34hr road trip.

-oh snap. the one thing I should talk about here is the importance of HYDRATION, especially while traveling. now, you probably heard that most Americans are chronically dehydrated which astounds me, but when you think about it… it makes sense.
+The one thing I should talk about here is the importance of HYDRATION, especially while traveling.
+Now, you probably heard that most Americans are chronically dehydrated which astounds me, but when you think about it… it makes sense.
 We tend to reach for caffeinated beverages over water to drink. hello, Pumpkin Spice Lattes over at the bucks of Stars?!?

 (did that sting a little? my bad)